Econergy is developing proposals for a solar farm on land near Exton Lane in Rutland

 Econergy is committed to using local suppliers, creating new jobs throughout the construction and operational stages of the project when possible.

-Project Updates
+Project Timeline

 General

 • To avoid the catastrophic effects of climate change, there is an urgent need to transition to low-carbon energy sources.
 The UK is a global climate leader, having made ambitious targets to be net-zero by 2050, and have a net-zero power supply by 2035.
 At the local level, Rutland County Council has declared a climate crisis and underlined its commitment to addressing this global issue.
-In order to meet these targets, more renewable energy generation and storage is needed.
+In order to meet these targets, more renewable energy generation is needed.
 Furthermore, energy security is a growing concern, so there is a great need for locally produced renewable energy.
 Exton Energy offers a low cost and safe way of delivering clean, renewable energy to approximately 14,400 homes.

 [1] Based on Ofgem’s typical household consumption values.